My Thoughts

 Synopsis

-“Newlyweds Celestial and Roy are the embodiment of both the American Dream and the New South.
+Newlyweds Celestial and Roy are the embodiment of both the American Dream and the New South.
 He is a young business executive and she is an artist on the brink of an exciting career.
 But as they settle into the routine of their life together, they are suddenly ripped apart by circumstances neither could have imagined when, while visiting Roy’s parent in their small Louisiana town, Roy is arrested and sentenced to twelve years in prison for a crime Celestial knows he didn’t commit.

 Though fiercely independent, Celestial finds herself unmoored, taking comfort in Andre, her childhood friend and Roy’s best man at her wedding.
 As Roy’s time in prison passes, she is unable to hold on to the love that has been her center.
-When, after five years, Roy’s conviction is suddenly overturned and he returns to Atlanta ready to resume their life together; Celestial is faced with a soul-wrenching decision: whether to let go or to try to rebuild a marriage that has lost its underpinnings.”
+When, after five years, Roy’s conviction is suddenly overturned and he returns to Atlanta ready to resume their life together; Celestial is faced with a soul-wrenching decision: whether to let go or to try to rebuild a marriage that has lost its underpinnings.

 About the Author

 Her first work was Leaving Atlanta (2002) which is a three-voiced narrative set against the backdrop of the infamous Atlanta Child Murders of 1979-81.
 This was followed by The Untelling (2005) and Silver (2011).
 Her latest work, An American Marriage was published in 2018 and was picked by Oprah Winfrey for her Book Club.
+She has received many fellowships, including from the National Endowment for the Arts, the Harvard Radcliffe Institute, and United States Artists.

 She is currently a professor at Rutgers University Newark campus where she is a member of the MFA faculty.